 The third use of summary in fiction is when providing context.
 For example, it’s good in flashback, when you need to insert a little information, without going into full detail.

 That summer the possum got stuck in our toilet and Mama finally put her foot down about moving, we ate rice six nights a week so Dad could save up all his tips.

 This doesn’t necessarily need to be a long and drawn-out memory.
 The mention of it is enough to communicate the more important point: The family had to make ends meet, even if a toilet possum was what touched the whole thing off.

 Summarizing Compressed Narration

-Basically, compressed narration is used for things you want to mention, but which aren’t important enough to warrant the spotlight of attention.
-If you have been told that your narrative drags or that your plot lacks momentum, consider using compressed narration to speed things up.
+Basically, compressed narration in fiction is used for things you want to mention, but which aren’t important enough to warrant directing reader attention to them.
+If you have been told that your narrative drags or that your plot lacks momentum, consider using summary in fiction to speed things up.
 Which events need a full render, and which can be compressed?